AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

-1. What is the relationship between the "actor" and "film_actor" tables?
+1. What is the relationship between the "actor" and "film_actor" tables? actor_id one to one

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+TIME STAMP? not null

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+3 forieng keys because there are 3 red diamonds associated with the payments table.

 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"

 2. Copy the screenshot to this directory and upload it (git push) along with this README

+The challenge is to organize the rectangles so that as few lines are crossing each other and it looks clean What is the relationship between the "actor" and "film_actor" tables?
+One to one-or-many
+An actor can be involved in one or more films
+This table represents the relationship of a film to a specific actor, not the film itself A film can have many actors but there is only one relationship between an actor and a film 2 parallel lines means one
+The “fork” means many
+What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+NOT NULL - there must be a value
+This column is important and must have a value
+How many foreign keys does the "payments" table have?
+How can you tell?
+3, a red diamond indicates this.
+A filled red diamond means there has to be a value
+A empty diamond means it doesn’t have to have a value